Senior Software Developer / Bioinformatician (Genome Annotation and Analysis)

 - Mentor junior bioinformaticians, interns and visitors.

-- Collaborate with EI faculty groups and UK and international partners on large-scale projects including the Darwin Tree of Life (DTOL).
+- Collaborate with EI faculty groups and UK and international partners on large-scale projects including DToL.

 The ideal candidate:

-The successful candidate will possess a PhD or equivalent experience in computational biology, bioinformatics, computer science or a similar subject.
-They will also have a strong background in developing computational tools / pipelines and experience of large scale data analysis.
+- The successful candidate will possess a PhD or equivalent experience in computational biology, bioinformatics, computer science or a similar subject.
+They will also have a strong background and interest in developing computational tools, pipelines and algorithms.

-Candidates should possess a high level of skill and demonstrable experience of building tools and pipelines in Python, along with R and Bash scripting.
-Familiarity with cluster compute environments and workflow management systems is also essential.
+- Candidates should possess a high level of skill and demonstrable experience of building tools and pipelines in Python, along with R and Bash scripting.
+Familiarity with cluster compute environments and workflow management systems e.g. snakemake, cromwell is also essential.

 - As a Disability Confident employer, we guarantee to offer an interview to all disabled applicants who meet the essential criteria for this vacancy.